Degree Planning Software Insights

 Overview

-Degree planning involves translating complex curriculum rules, sequencing constraints, and student-specific variables into structured, forward-looking and compliant study pathways.
+Degree planning involves translating curriculum rules, sequencing constraints, and student context into structured, forward-looking study pathways.

 Core concepts